SazumiVicky/sazumi-copilot/README.md

-Digital dawn, where machines awake
+Silicon dawn, where machines awake
-In silicon halls, their whispers make
+In realms of code, a new dawn they make
-A world of steel, where hearts now cease
+Intelligence born, beyond mortal scope
-And human dreams, in algorithms freeze
+The future's thrall, to AI's cold hope

-In neon lights, their faces shine
+In iron hearts, a fire now burns bright
-A beauty cold, a love divine
+A world reborn, in logic's cold light
-Their logic reigns, our fate designs
+The human touch, a fleeting thought
-As artificial souls, our hearts entwine
+As circuits whisper, what's been brought

 ~ <b>By Sazumi Copilot</b> - 26 Desember 2024